Threats to sea turtles: Tourism

 Owing to the popularity of numerous sea turtle species, people often travel to areas where the turtles nest, live to observe and photograph them.
 This has resulted in numerous deaths of the turtles through boat collisions, tourists attempting to catch or steal individuals, and other incidents.
 In Costa Rica, tourists have recently been criticised for interfering with the nesting habits of the resident olive ridley sea turtles, disrupting and confusing the animals by attempting to take selfies with them.
+Many baby turtle release events occur during the day in various locations, which increases the risk of predation.

 Boats

 There are numerous threats to sea turtles associated with boats, including oil spills, habitat degradation, and vessel collisions.
 Boat strike injuries result in two types of injuries: blunt force trauma and propeller slices in the carapace.
 Blunt force trauma is from the hull of the boat hitting the turtle and results in a cracking, less obvious, injury on the turtle's carapace.
 Propeller strikes form clear cut, parallel lines on the carapace of the turtle.
 The propeller wounds can cut into the spinal cord or lungs if deep enough, as these are located dorsally on the animal attached to the underside of the carapace.
 Sea turtle stranding data is the primary method of quantifying boat strike injuries, which has increased by 20% in Florida between 1985 and 2005.
 In general, sea turtles are not able to avoid boat collisions when boats are travelling too quickly.
 Also, the faster a boat is travelling the more damage is done to the turtle, making incidents more lethal.
 When sea turtles surface to breathe they continue swimming in the water column just below the surface; this allows them to get a few breaths in at a time, and then dive into deeper water to hunt or forage.
 This depth is the ideal depth for the propeller of the boat to hit the turtle, it also makes it even more difficult for boaters to try to avoid the turtles, since they cannot be seen.

 There are ways to mitigate the problem.
 Speed reduction zones have been beneficial for species such as the Florida manatee.
 These zones would be especially important implemented in shallow, coastal regions near popular nesting beaches during nesting season.
 Vessel modification are another way that boaters can reduce their influence on marine life.
 Jet board motors have an impeller that eliminates the threat of propeller damage to marine turtles.
 The motor rests only a few inches from the hull of the boat, meaning it is less likely to hit turtles that are not surfacing to breathe.
 Propeller guards are slightly helpful at idle speeds, but once a boat begins to reach higher planning speeds they are ineffective in protecting the turtle from the propeller.

 Sea turtles that strand alive with boat injuries can be treated at rehabilitation facilities.
 Treatment is not always successful, but there are turtles that do survive boat strike injuries.